British Work permits enable non-EU citizens to live and work in the UK in a pre-defined role for a pre-determined company.

 This is issued to applicants wishing to stay in the country for six months or more.
 This takes the form of a vignette or sticker placed in a passport at a UK immigration visa issuing post overseas (normally a British embassy or consulate).
 The applicant must have already been granted further leave to remain in the United Kingdom.

-Further Leave to Remain (FLR)
+Further, Leave to Remain (FLR)

 For those applicants in the British Isles from 1 April 2004, UK working permits alone are no longer valid as an individual’s submission for FLR.
 The responsibility lies with the Permit holder to complete the FLR (IED) form in order to apply.
-The Permit holder and not the company sponsoring the application must complete the FLR (IED) form.
+The Permit holder and not the company sponsoring the applicant must complete the FLR (IED) form.

 Employers who require a person to fill a position on the shortage list do not have to advertise to fill their vacancy.
-For all non-shortage list occupations, the company must prove they have attempted to recruit from within the resident EU work force before applying for UK working visas for foreign nationals.
+For all non-shortage list occupations, the company must prove they have attempted to recruit from within the resident EU workforce before applying for UK working visas for foreign nationals.
 This is usually done by advertising the position for at least 28 days in a national broadsheet newspaper, relevant trade journal or relevant website.

 Spouse immigration and fiance immigration are permitted under this route, and your unmarried partner can obtain entry clearance for a Dependency visa.
 Conditions are similar to a marriage visa and a De Facto visa in that, parties must be able to prove that they are married or have been cohabiting, or that the relationship has been in existence for at least two years prior to making the application.